We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - causes discomfort

-- makes voices sound too loud
+- makes voices too loud

 - makes background noise too loud

-- buzzes when they use a cell phone
+- buzzes during cell phone use

 Eargo offers three different models of hearing aid that vary in price and specification.
 A person considering a hearing aid may benefit from researching all their options before committing to a specific model.